-A regular reader of It’s FOSS, Chetan Jain contacted me today with this question: How can I fix “Cannot add PPA” error in Ubuntu 14.04.
+A regular reader of It’s FOSS, Chetan Jain contacted me today with this question: How can I fix “Cannot add PPA” error in Ubuntu 14.04 and 14.10.
 Chetan was trying to install TLP (power management tool to reduce overheting) and encountered this error:

 chetan@Inspiron-3521:~$ sudo add-apt-repository ppa:linrunner/tlp

 Cannot add PPA: ‘ppa:linrunner/tlp’.

 Please check that the PPA name or format is correct.

 If you encounter similar error while adding a PPA in Ubuntu or Linux Mint, don’t worry.
 It’s one of the (less) common issue with PPA and can be solved easily.

 Fix Cannot add PPA error in Ubuntu and Linux Mint

 There can be mainly two reasons behind this kind of error.
 Either the CA certificates on your system are broken or there is a proxy set up in your network.

 Let’s first try to reinstall the CA certificates:

 sudo apt-get install --reinstall ca-certificates